-7.6.
-Continuing Review of Active Protocols
+7.7.
+Continuing Review of Active Greater Than Minimal Risk (GTMR) Protocols

-The IRB will conduct a continuing review of ongoing research at intervals that are appropriate to the level of risk for each research protocol, but not less than once per year.
-Continuing review must occur as long as the research remains active for long-term follow-up of participants, even when the research is permanently closed to the enrollment of new participants and all participants have completed all research-related interventions.
-Continuing review of research must occur, even when the remaining research activities are limited to the analysis of private identifiable information.
+The IRB will conduct a continuing review of ongoing research at intervals that are appropriate to the level of risk for each GTMR research protocol, but not less than once per year.
+Continuing review must occur as long as the research remains active for enrollment of new participants and those participants continue to undergo research activities.
+Continuing Review is not required for GTMR research when the research activities are limited to data analysis, including analysis of identifiable private information or identifiable biospecimens or when research activities are limited to accessing follow-up clinical data from procedures that subjects would undergo as part of clinical care.

-Approval Period
+Approval Period for GTMR Rsearch